 Scratching and spitting aren’t transmission methods for HIV.
 A scratch doesn’t lead to an exchange of bodily fluids.
 Using gloves when drawing blood helps protect against transmission if accidental exposure to infected blood occurs.
 A bite that doesn’t break the skin can’t transmit HIV either.
 However, a bite that opens the skin and causes bleeding can — although there have been very few cases of a human bite causing enough trauma to skin to transmit HIV.

 You can protect yourself from HIV infection by practicing safer sex methods, including using condoms and taking pre-exposure prophylaxis (PrEP).

 Use a new condom every time you have vaginal, oral, or anal sex.
-Remember to use water-based lubricants with condoms.
-Oil-based products can break down the latex, increasing the risk of leaks.
+Remember to use water-based or silicon-based lubricants with condoms.
+Oil-based products can break down the latex, increasing the risk of condom failure.

 Pre-exposure prophylaxis (PrEP) is a daily medication that an HIV-negative person can take to lower their risk of contracting HIV.
 According to the CDC, daily use of PrEP can lower the risk of contracting HIV through sex by more than 90 percent.

 Safer sex also involves keeping open lines of communication with your partner.
 Discuss the risks associated with condomless sex, and share your HIV status with your sexual partner.
 If a partner living with HIV is taking antiretroviral medication, once they’ve reached an undetectable viral load they aren't capable of transmitting HIV.
 An HIV-negative partner should be tested for HIV and other sexually transmitted infections every six months.